cambiotraining/unix-shell/materials/xx-permissions.md

 chmod -R g+rwX grant_applications
 ```

-Two things of note:

-- The `chgrp` option has a `-R` option, allowing to apply the group association recursively to all files and folders within the target folder.
+The `-R` option applies the group assignment recursively to all files and directories within the target.
-- We used the uppercase `X` with `chmod`, to ensure directories are given execute permissions, but regular files do not.
+The uppercase `X` in `chmod` ensures that directories receive execute permissions (so users can access them), whilst regular files do not.

 ::: {.callout-note}
 #### Creating groups and assigning users